Blue Gate Farm

 Blue Gate Farm provides Certified Naturally Grown specialty fruits & vegetables, raw honey, free-range eggs and alfalfa hay, all sustainably raised on our small family farm for the benefit and enjoyment of our CSA members and Farmers Market customers.

-Over time our flock (about 170 birds) has included Araucanas, Barred Rocks, Buff Orpingtons, Gold Stars, Isa Browns and Rhode Island Reds that spend their days pecking through chemical-free pasture.
+Over time our flock (about 170 birds) has included Araucanas, Barred Rocks, Buff Orpingtons, Gold Stars, Isa Browns, and Rhode Island Reds that spend their days pecking through chemical-free pasture.
 Their diet is supplemented with non-medicated and hormone-free feed (primarily protein), scratch grains and waste from our produce operation (those bruised tomatoes or wilted greens we won't sell to our customers).
 We gather their fresh and beautiful brown, blue and green eggs daily.

 We practice good husbandry and take bio-security measures with our poultry.
 This includes cleaning waters and feeders regularly, keeping the coops in fresh bedding, securing the birds at night, keeping migratory waterfowl from our pasture, and monitoring who comes in contact with our birds.
 Part of good husbandry is being vigilant and inspecting the flock every day (in reality multiple times per day) for signs of stress, illness, injury or predation.
 With signs of illness or multiple deaths in the flock, we would contact appropriate professionals to determine the cause and proceed accordingly.
-In April of 2015, we were interviewed by KCCI News on this topic.
-You can find a link on our In the News page

 Like most farms, we have a number of buildings about the place which serve specific purposes and one or two that are a general catch-all.